-- · Fairness: Option 2 will equalise how the benefit system treats sole parents and repartnered parents in relation to child support.
-However, the proposal will impact groups differently: - Around 41,550 of those sole parent families will benefit financially by an average of \$65 per week, with a median gain of \$24 per week.
+- Fairness: Option 6 will equalise how the benefit system treats sole parents and repartnered parents in relation to child support.
+However, the proposal will impact groups differently: - Around 41,550 of those sole parent families will receive on average \$65 per week, with a median gain of \$24 per week.
+Following the benefit abatement of income-tested financial assistance, these families will gain overall by an average of \$47 per week, and a median gain of \$20 per week.
 Approximately 1000 parents will see weekly gains of \$200 or more per week. - Around 4,000 families will see no immediate gain, mostly because the liable parent does not pay child support.
 However, these families will gain if the liable parent begins to pay child support. - 5,200 sole parent families will see no immediate gain due to the child support payments fully abating their financial assistance. - The remaining 44,900 sole parent families do not, or cannot, currently apply for child support and will therefore see no benefit from child support pass-on, and there could well be a decrease in overall child support applications.68 However, child support pass-on creates a positive incentive for new sole parents to apply for child support and the intention is to empower parents to make that choice.